Sarasota Square Mall: Opening and early years

 Sarasota Square officially held its grand opening on September 28, 1977, and JCPenney opened the same day.
-JCPenney was located on the south side of the mall, and Maas Brothers and J. Byrons located across from each other in the center.
+JCPenney was located on the south side of the mall, and Maas Brothers and J. Byrons were located across from each other in the center.
 The movie theater was located within the mall on the northeast corner.
 Other early tenants in the mall included Camelot Music, Kinney Shoes, and Morrison's Cafeteria.

 Sears built a store at Sarasota Square on the additional anchor space on the north side, which opened on October 24, 1979.

 AMC opened a second six-screen theater in 1983 in a separate building on the northeast corner of the mall property, giving the mall 12 screens.
 AMC named the new theater "Sarasota Square 6 East", while the existing theater inside the mall was renamed "Sarasota Square 6 West".

 J. Byrons closed in 1985, and its space was converted into the Trellis Garden Food Court, which opened in March 1986.
 An expansion from the food court east began construction in 1986, which included a fourth anchor, Parisian, which was the store's second location outside its home state of Alabama.
 Parisian opened on November 1, 1989.

 In 1991, Maas Brothers was merged with Burdines by the parent company of the two stores.
 Despite the fact that Burdines operated a store nearby at Southgate, the company retained its store at Sarasota Square.
 The Maas Brothers store was officially rebranded as Burdines on October 20, 1991.
 Along with the rest of the Burdines chain, the Sarasota Square store was renamed Burdines-Macy's on January 30, 2004, as the brands were merged by their parent company.
 On March 6, 2005, the Burdines name was officially dropped and the stores were fully merged into Macy's.

 In 1995, it was reported that Parisian had planned to sell its store to Dillard's.
 According to the plan, if Dillard's failed to acquire the Parisian store, it would instead build its own store adjacent to JCPenney, and the Parisian site would be sold to Jacobson's.
 Ultimately, Parisian closed in January 1996, and Dillard's opened in the former Parisian building on March 2, 1996.